buzz7290/IHMC-ObjectDetection/README.md

 - Empty inference_graph folder (or if you want to keep door detection model, name frozen_inference_graph differently and keep it so you can call this file when you want to use detect door.
 You can delete everyting else.)
 - Empty images/train and images/test folders.
 Also delete two csv files in images folder.
 - delete all files in training folder *except* faster_rcnn_inception_v2_pets.config file and labelmap.pbtxt file.
-- delete train.record and test.record in object_detection folder

 ### 1. Gather and Label Pictures

 #### 1a.
 Gathering Pictures